WildSiphon/Mailfoguess/README.md

 ### Caution

 Generating email address is very fast but the verification part can last a long time.
-For example the command below, (the worst realistic case I could imagine), took me almost 6 hours to verify the 10 000 email address generated from 2300 local-part.
+For example the command below, (a very bad realistic test case), took me almost 6 hours to verify the 10 000 email address generated from 2300 local-part.

 ```bash
 ~$ python3 mailfoguess.py -f Bill -m "The Gater" -l Gates -u billythekid -n 1955 --level max --yes
 ```

+If the verification is to long for you, you can at any time press `[ctrl+c]` to stop the script.
+This will save all the data so you can resume the verification using the `–resume` or `-r` options.

 ## <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png" alt="books" style="zoom:33%;" />Output